oliver139/eslint-config/README.md

   vueA11y: false,

   // Quote style
-  quotes: "double", // or "single"
+  quotes: "double", // "single", or "backtick"

   // Add semicolon or not
   semicolon: true,

+  // Files or directories to be ignored
+  ignores: [
+    "**/fixtures",
+    "dist/",
+    "docs/",
+  ],
 });
 ```